 |Tarptent Stratospire 1||34.5 oz||$325||Henry Shires|

 The Sierra Designs High Route FL 1 is a great entry point if you’ve never used a trekking pole tent before because it doesn’t require any seam sealing, everything is included, and it has easy-to-learn, fast-pitch.
 If you are a more experienced user, you’ll appreciate the headroom, great ventilation, porchable doors, vertical walls to prevent rain entry and attention to details like the 2-way door zipper with a mid-point tension-relieving buckle, and an oversized stuff sack.
 I found the High Route to be remarkably fiddle-free, while also being flexible, which is not an easy combination to achieve.

-Disclosure: Sierra Designs provided the author with a tent for an honest review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Sierra Designs provided the author with a tent for an honest review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.